Podgorica Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Montenegro without a visa for tourism or business purposes
+Nationals of listed countries can enter Montenegro for tourism or business without a visa.

 Arrival Process